-- 1. Meet all requirements for admission as either an auditor, beginning freshman, transfer student, or re-entering student, as outlined elsewhere in this catalog. - 2.
-Be a legal resident of the State of Georgia. - Be 62 years of age or older at the time of registration.
+- Meet all requirements for admission as either an auditor, beginning freshman, transfer student, or re-entering student, as outlined elsewhere in this catalog. - 2.
+Be a legal resident of the State of Georgia. - 3.
+Be 62 years of age or older at the time of registration.
 (A birth certificate or other comparable written documentation of age must be submitted with the application for admission.)

-ADMISSION OF FOREIGN STUDENTS
+ADMISSION OF INTERNATIONAL STUDENTS

-An applicant from outside the United States should complete the requirements for beginning students as outlined in this catalog, using the application for foreign students in lieu of the regular application form in the back of this catalog.
+An applicant from outside the United States should complete the requirements for beginning students as outlined in this catalog, using the application for international students in lieu of the regular application form in the back of this catalog.
 In addition, he must meet the following requirements:

 - 1. An official English translation must accompany the transcript. - 2.
-The applicant must deposit with the Comptroller \$1,000.00 to cover all fees for his first quarter, of which \$75.00 is non-refundable.
-Since all fees are payable in advance at the beginning of each quarter and since foreign students are not eligible for financial assistance, each student should make provisions to meet all of his financial obligations during his entire stay at the College prior to leaving his country. - 3.
-The applicant who has had his training in non-English speaking countries is required to submit the results of the Test of English as a Foreign Language (TOEFL).
-Students who score between 350 and 450 on the TOEFL or who, for legitimate reasons, have not yet had the examination may be admitted under the following conditions: - a.
-Until the student scores 450 or better on the TOEFL, he will be restricted to the following subjects: English 095, English 099, Math 100, Reading 099 and Physical Education.
-The list may be expanded to include courses or auditing in the student's major area provided that the instructor of the course and the foreign student advisor agree that it would be appropriate.
+The applicant must deposit with the Comptroller \$1,200.00 to cover all fees for his first quarter, of which \$75.00 is non-refundable.
+Since all fees are payable in advance at the beginning of each quarter and since international students are not eligible for financial assistance, each student should make provisions to meet all of his financial obligations during his entire stay at the College prior to leaving his country. - 3.
+All international students are required to complete the following: - a.
+The applicant whose first language is other than English is required to submit the results of the Test of English as a Foreign Language (TOEFL).
+A minimum score of 450 is required for admission from outside the United States.